kemitchell/start-up-certificate-of-incorporation/template.md

     <!--- DGCL 102(a)(4): the par value of each of such shares -->

-5. The name and mailing address of the sole incorporator are as follows:
+5. The name and mailing address of the sole incorporator are:

     {{incorporator-name}}
     {{incorporator-address}}